Did You Receive an Ozempic Health Insurance Denial? Perhaps We Can Help.

 While they share the same active ingredient semaglutide, Ozempic may be prescribed instead of Wegovy for weight loss because it is sometimes more available, less expensive, and more frequently approved by health insurance companies since it’s FDA-approved for diabetes.
 Affordable Care Act-compliant health plans don’t need to pay for obesity surgeries or medications.
 In addition, the two drugs are FDA-approved for different health conditions and have different doses.

-How Do Ozempic and Wegovy Compare to Mounjaro (Tirzepatide) and Saxenda?
+How Do Ozempic and Wegovy Compare to Saxenda, Mounjaro and Zepbound (Tirzepatide)?

-Mounjaro has a different formula than Ozempic, Wegovy and Saxenda.
-It is the only dual glucagon-like peptide-1 (GLP-1) receptor agonist and glucose-dependent insulinotropic polypeptide (GIP).
-Instead of the active semaglutide found in Ozempic and Wegovy, Mounjaro contains tirzepatide.
+Mounjaro and Zepbound share a formula that is different than Ozempic, Wegovy and Saxenda.
+They are the only dual glucagon-like peptide-1 (GLP-1) receptor agonist and glucose-dependent insulinotropic polypeptide (GIP).
+Instead of the active semaglutide found in Ozempic and Wegovy, Mounjaro and Zepbound contain tirzepatide.
 Saxenda contains liraglutide.
-Like Ozempic, Mounjaro was originally FDA-approved for type 2 diabetes.
-But in October 2022, the FDA gave Mounjaro a fast track review to be specified as a treatment for obesity.
-And Mounjaro could be FDA-approved for obesity and weight loss in 2023 because its Phase 3 clinical trial showed strong results and finished in April 2023.
+Like Ozempic, Mounjaro was FDA-approved for type 2 diabetes.
+In November 2023, the FDA approved Zepbound for obesity and weight loss if a person has at least one other weight-related health issue.
+And Zepbound is available to patients as of December 5, 2023.
+In terms of list price, Mounjaro lists for $1,069.08, Zepbound lists for $1,059.87, and Saxenda lists for $1,349.02.

-Comparing the medications specifically for weight loss, Mounjaro’s clinical trials show the greatest weight loss.
+Comparing the medications specifically for weight loss, Mounjaro and Zepbound’s clinical trials show the greatest weight loss.
 Individuals who participated in a Wegovy clinical trial lost, on average, 15% of their body weight.
-But Mounjaro clinical trial participants lost up to 22.5% of their body weight when they took the highest dose of the drug.
+But Mounjaro/Zepbound clinical trial participants lost up to 22.5% of their body weight when they took the highest dose of the drug.
 As mentioned above, Ozempic clinical participants lost 15-18% of their body weight.
 And Saxenda study participants lost either 5% or 10% depending on the particular clinical trial.

-How Does Retatrutide Compare To Wegovy and Mounjaro for Weight Loss?
+How Does Retatrutide Compare To Wegovy, Saxenda, Mounjaro and Zepbound for Weight Loss?

 Is Ozempic Covered By Health Insurance Companies?